 Israel is a very small country; it’s only about the size of New Jersey, so you can easily travel from one end to the other in less than a day.
 But if you want to stop and see all the sights along the way, you should plan to spend at least one or preferably two weeks.

-If you travel to Israel, please write and tell us about your adventures!
+If you travel to Israel, please tell us about your experiences!